 The total cost will be $80,000 for this process, which is a one-time expense and includes transportation of the tapes to the video lab and digital storage for a vast amount of video data.
 The digitization will allow for quick retrieval of entire games or specific moments in USFL history, and this process will make the USFL immortal.

-Supporters of the project who contribute at least $100 will be provided exclusive access to all surviving episodes of “This is the USFL,” an estimated 60 shows of the league’s weekly highlight program, via a video sharing service.
+Supporters of the project who contribute at least $100 will be provided access to review all surviving episodes of “This is the USFL,” via a video sharing service.
 Each episode is packed with features and highlights, typically containing some footage of each game from the prior week.
-Other video exclusives may also be added throughout the campaign.
+Other video exclusives will also be added throughout the campaign.

 Gary Cohen, owner of Triple Threat TV and Halcyon Days Productions, is an Emmy award-winning producer of non-fiction programming for clients such as ESPN, MTV and MSNBC.
 Halcyon Days created the USFL’s weekly highlight show, “This is the USFL,” along with team and yearly shows, and Mr. Cohen has protected the USFL’s video history for over 35 years.